spoiledcat/UnityTools/src/com.spoiledcat.threading/README.md

 ![](https://github.com/unity-technologies/com.spoiledcat.threading/workflows/Build,%20Test,%20Pack/badge.svg)

-# About the Tasks package
+# About the Threading package

 SpoiledCat.Threading is a TPL-based threading library that simplifies running asynchronous code with explicit thread and scheduler settings.